 When you trigger Bitrise build with changes and forget to tell QA specialists some essential information, there are two likely scenarios.
 You waste time waiting for the update from the tester, only you don’t know it’s never coming.
 Or you get so many questions about builds that you can’t keep up.
 Sounds familiar?
-If so, let us tell you about the JIRA build step that keeps workflow in order.Read more
+If so, let us tell you about the JIRA issue update that keeps workflow in order.Read more

 With the release of Android Studio version 2.2, Google has given developers a lot of new features.
 One of them is Espresso Test Recorder.
 What is it and how it makes running tests easier?Read more